6 Consequences You Can Suffer from Eating Refined Flour

 4. It increases the risk of inflammatory diseases

-People exposed to risk factors for inflammatory diseases such as arthritis should keep excluding this ingredient from their meal plans, as stated by the Arthritis Foundation.
+People exposed to risk factors for inflammatory diseases such as arthritis should exclude this ingredient from their diet plans.

 - Although in minimal portions it doesn’t produce significant reactions, its regular intake can trigger inflammatory responses by the immune system.